 But make no mistake: the beauty of Newfoundland & Labrador is singular and staggering.
 Deep-cut fjords wind their way inland through cliff-lined glacial valleys.
 Flat-topped and stalwart Tableland mountains, thousands of feet tall, afford stunning panoramas.
 Coastal lowlands are blanketed with boreal forest and fertile bog.
 And everywhere, generous amounts of pure, fresh air fill wide open spaces.

 Such a quiet corner of the world steeped in authenticity is best explored in a small group, which is why Discovery Tours is so eager for you to join us.
 With so few of us traveling together, you can linger a while at a pretty cove, delve more deeply into the sights that interest you and take some time to chat with some of the most welcoming people you’re ever likely to meet.

-Discover the rare beauty and rich culture of Canada’s easternmost province for yourself during our Newfoundland & Labrador tour!
+Discover the rare beauty and rich culture of Canada’s easternmost province for yourself during a Gate 1 Travel tour!